lch2223lch-cyber/docs-sqlacc/docs/usage/myinvois/einvoice.md

 3. Click on **More** (1) to view mandatory info required for e-invoice, it will be prefilled with the info from the validated invoice / cash sales.
 Click on 📌(2) to pin the tab for easier view.

     :::info[SUBMISSION]
-    You can reference a consolidated E-Invoice but you cannot consolidate credit note.
+    - None – Exclude this document from Credit Note submission.
-    - None – Exclude this document from E-Invoice submission.
+    - E-Invoice – This document will be submitted as Credit Note.
-    - E-Invoice – This document will be submitted as E-Invoice.
+    - Consolidate – This document will be submitted as consolidated Credit Note.
     :::

     ![sales-credit-note-more](../../../static/img/myinvois/einvoice/sales-credit-note-more.png)